danideoliv/danideoliv/README.md

 # 👋 Hi, I'm Daniel Guerra (danideoliv)

 Welcome to my GitHub profile!
-I'm a Information Systems student at UFS (Itabaiana-SE) and an IT technician with an interest in software development.
+I'm an Information Systems student at UFS (Itabaiana-SE) and an IT technician with an interest in software development.
 I’m motivated by coding — I enjoy learning new languages and tackling programming challenges.

 ## 💡 Skills & Technologies